GSA/fpkilint/docs/sample.md

-### Below is a design example, not actual tool output
+### Below is actual tool output reformatted for this page

 | **Field** | **Content** | **Analysis** |
 | :-------- | :------------------------------- | :------------------------------------------------------ |